DragomirVirgil82/Dragomir-Virgil/README.md

 The testing allocated time and financial resources will be defined, along with the risk associated with the plan.

 #### 1.1.1.
 Roles assigned for the testing project and the human resource
-* Scrum manager - Ana-Maria Cismaru
+* Scrum manager - dragomirvirgilcatalin82
-* Software Tester - Ana-Maria Cismaru
+* Software Tester - dragomirvirgilcatalin82
-* Review leader - Ana-Maria Cismaru
+* Review leader - dragomirvirgilcatalin82
 * Software architect - Jane Doe
 * Developer - Jane Doe
 #### 1.1.2.
 Entry criteria defined